-Dr. Rutt completed his undergraduate degree at the University of Notre Dame, holds master’s degrees in psychology from Harvard University and Boston University, and received his PhD in clinical psychology from Harvard University.
+As a licensed clinical psychologist, Dr. Rutt completed his undergraduate degree at the University of Notre Dame, holds master’s degrees in psychology from Harvard University and Boston University, and received his PhD in clinical psychology from Harvard University.
 He completed his predoctoral internship and postdoctoral fellowship in pediatric psychology with Geisinger Health System in central and northeastern Pennsylvania.

-As a predoctoral intern and postdoctoral fellow, Dr. Rutt was part of the pediatric integrated behavioral health care team at Geisinger Health System.
-In this role, Dr. Rutt was imbedded in a primary care physician’s office, and worked collaboratively with pediatricians, specialty medical providers, and nurses to address behavioral and mental health needs of children and families.
+Dr. Rutt has additional expertise in health and sleep related problems.
+As a postdoctoral fellow, he was a member of Geisinger’s Pediatric Multidisciplinary Sleep Clinic where he provided assessment and intervention for sleep problems in collaboration with pediatric pulmonology, neurology, and nutrition/weight-management.
+Dr. Rutt currently provides individualized assessment, consultation, and treatment for sleep-related problems at BCSC.
+Additionally, Dr. Rutt was part of the pediatric integrated behavioral health care team at Geisinger Health System.
+In this role, he was embedded in primary care physicians’ offices, and worked collaboratively with pediatricians, specialty medical providers, and nurses to address behavioral and mental health needs of children and families.
 During this time, he received comprehensive training with various pediatric problems including toilet training, selective eating, pain management, medication adherence, pill-swallowing, and sleep difficulties.
-Dr. Rutt was a member of Geisinger’s Pediatric Multidisciplinary Sleep Clinic where he provided assessment and intervention for sleep problems in collaboration with pediatric pulmonology, neurology, and nutrition/weight-management.
 Dr. Rutt was a guest on the James Beard Award-winning podcast, The Sporkful, for his insight and expertise into picky eating in children.